Polymers with saturated bonds are more stable than unsaturated polymers. Because unsaturated bonds are easily attacked by O2.

 Carbon black is an effective inhibitor.
 Its structure is an agglomerate of complex condensed polycyclic aromatic rings with hydrogen and reactive functional groups around the edges.
 They can trap free radicals by additional mechanisms and convert them into stable radicals while terminating their kinetic chain.

-Alkyl nitroxides, aryl nitroxides, pyridine type nitroxides are used. alkyl nitroxides are less practical compared to aryl nitroxides.
+Alkyl nitroxides, aryl nitroxides, and pyridine-type nitroxides are used. alkyl nitroxides are less practical compared to aryl nitroxides.
 Aryl nitroxides are the most stable and better antioxidants that can react with both alkyl (R*) and peroxy (ROO*) radicals.

 When radicals are present hydrogen can react with radicals and form stable radicals.

-This type of antioxidant donates an electron to the radicals and form a salt.
+This type of antioxidant donates an electron to the radicals and forms a salt.

 Example: - tertiary amines

-Hydrogen donors are the very common antioxidants in the industry for thermal oxidation.
+Hydrogen donors are very common antioxidants in the industry for thermal oxidation.